cni-genie/CNI-Genie/docs/GettingStarted.md

 * Note: one a single node cluster, after your Kubernetes master is initialized successfully, make sure you are able to schedule pods on the master by running:
 ```
-$ kubectl taint nodes --all dedicated-
+$ kubectl taint nodes --all node-role.kubernetes.io/master-
 ```
-* Note: most plugins use differenet installation files for Kuberenetes 1.5, 1.6 & 1.7.
+* Note: most plugins use differenet installation files for Kuberenetes 1.5, 1.6, 1.7 & 1.8.
 Make sure you use the right one!